aerogear/offix-android/README.md

 ## Limitations

 1. No UI Bindings, you will have to update your UI manually.
-2. This library can only be used by integrating with Apollo Framework as of now.
+2. The library only supports apollo-android for the time being.

 ## Features in Development